 Mr. Halvorsen is our only named executive officer who is not U.S.-based and he is covered under the Norwegian Pension Program (the "Norwegian Pension Program").
 The Norwegian Pension Program is designed to provide employees based in Norway with targeted total pension payment of 65% of their final salary based on 30 years of service.
 For service less than 30 years, the payment is reduced proportionately.
 This benefit is offset by any state or government provided social security benefits.
-The salary included in the benefit calculation is limited to 12 times the National Insurance Base Amount, which was NOK82,122 (\$14,203), effective May 1, 2012 through the end of 2012.
+The salary included in the benefit calculation is limited to 12 times the National Insurance Base Amount.

+which was NOK85,245 (\$14,464), effective May 1, 2013 through the end of 2013.
 The amount in U.S. dollars is based on an average currency exchange rate at month-end over the full year.
+The Norwegian Pension Program was frozen to new participants and those employees who were under age 52 as of January 1, 2013.
+Mr. Halvorsen is not impacted by these changes.